How to negotiate when buying a car

 Buying a used car privately will usually get you a better deal than when buying through a dealer.
 The seller is often in more of a hurry and so more open to haggling.

 Which ever way you buy a used car, you’ll have more bargaining points than with a new car.
-For example:

 - Technical faults